We are accepting Spring 2024 freshman transfer applications.

 Faxed documents and copies provided by the student are NOT considered official and will not be used for admission purposes.
 Courses from one institution that are listed on another high school and/or college transcript will not substitute for an official transcript.
 Prior educational experience may not be omitted from an application package.

-Essay Question 1: Given your own individual background, life experiences, and personal identity, how will you contribute to the overall diversity of the student body at GC?
+- Given your own individual background and life experiences, what strengths or distinctions will you contribute to the student body at GCSU?

 Generally, essays are completed on the application.
 However, if sending the essays via mail or email, please include the applicant’s full name and birth date to ensure materials are updated to the correct application.
 Essays may be mailed to Campus Box 23, Milledgeville, GA 31061, or emailed as a Microsoft Word document to email@example.com.